divagora/Machine-Learning-Projects/Convolutional-Neural-Networks/README.md

 ## Convolutional Neural Networks ##

-This project explores the use of a convolutional neural network to classify MRI scans of the brain as tumerous or non-tumerous. \[In progress\]
+\[In progress\].
+This project explores the use of a convolutional neural network to classify MRI scans of the brain as tumerous or non-tumerous.